 5-6pm Presentations, certificates, cleanup, and farewell (Uploads should be done and presentation should be ready before closing ceremonies starts at 5pm.)

 You can come with or without a group, but if you come with a group, please be flexible in taking in someone that still needs a group by the end of the group forming process.

-After watching the keynote, we will follow with some social exercises to get people relaxed and comfortable (especially in cultures where people are shy by nature)- no more than half an hour on this.
+After (or perhaps before) watching the keynote, we will have some social exercises to get people relaxed and comfortable (especially in cultures where people are shy by nature)- no more than half an hour on this.
 After people are relaxed, we will start with the constraints/themes and idea pitches and group forming.

 After all ideas are pitched, the owners of each idea are trying to sell their ideas while other participants are shopping around for an idea they would like to attach themselves to.
 For idea owners who are unable to sell their ideas, they will have to give up on their idea and join someone else's group.
 If you had your idea on paper, you may take your idea, and attach it to yourself.